How to Paint Over Your Old Terrazzo Flooring?

 How to Polish Your Old Terrazzo Flooring?

-If you still like the color of your existing floor and do not want to repaint them, it’s better to get them polished for a refreshed look and shine.
+If you still like the color of your existing old terrazzo floor and do not want to repaint it, it’s better to get it polished for a refreshed look and shine.
+The best part is that you can undertake the project yourself if you have the right tools and supplies.

-• Diamond Abrasives
+• Diamond abrasives

-• Planetary Grinder
+• Planetary grinder

-• Polishing Powder
+• Polishing powder

-The other two methods are far more affordable, but the shine only lasts for around two years, one-quarter as long compared to diamond polishing.
+Of the three methods to polish your terrazzo flooring, diamond polishing is the most expensive, but it also lasts the longest, up to eight years.
+The other two methods are far more affordable, but the shine only lasts for around two years, which is one-quarter compared to diamond polishing.

 Before you make your decision, here is a breakdown of all three methods.